Updated for 2022

 - Cook your food.

 - Press On/Off to turn the cooktop off.
 (Or just let it shut off by itself, which it will do after 60 seconds.)

 - Do not touch the cooktop surface while the display flashes "HOT," which it does until the surface is cool.
 (Yes, after it's switched off.)

 It doesn't get much simpler than that.
-And if you use it for the same thing every day (for example, I use mine every morning to boil water for my French Press coffee), the memory is a really nice feature.
+And if you use it for the same thing every day, the memory is a really nice feature.

 This diagram from the Mirage Pro user manual shows features and operation of the control panel: